Property taxes in Marbella and Spain

 How much is the non-resident property tax in Marbella?

-The way to calculate how much you must pay for the non-resident property tax is to get the property value according to the cadastre, which can be found on your IBI receipt (green document, IBI stands for Impuesto de Bienes Inmuebles).
-Only 2% of the total cadastre value will be subject to a tax of 24.75% yearly.
-So, the calculation must be = total cadastre value*0.02*0.2475.
+The way to calculate how much you must pay for non-resident property tax is to obtain the property value according to the cadastre, which can be found on your IBI receipt (green document, IBI stands for Impuesto de Bienes Inmuebles).
+Only 2% of the total cadastral value will be subject to a tax of 24.75% yearly.
+So, the calculation must be = (total cadastral value) x (0.02) x (0.2475)

 How much time do I have to pay the property taxes in Marbella?